buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 ### Spatial Containment

-The _IfcColumn_, as any subtype of _IfcBuildingElement_, may participate alternatively in one of the two different containment relationships:
+The _IfcColumn_, as any subtype of _IfcBuiltElement_, may participate alternatively in one of the two different containment relationships:

 * the _Spatial Containment_ (defined here), or
 * the _Element Composition_.